Anukriti-Verma13/Madhav_Sales_Dashboard-Using-PowerBI/README.md

 ## How to Use

-Download or clone the repository.
+1.Download or clone the repository.

-Open the Power BI file using Power BI Desktop.
+2.Open the Power BI file using Power BI Desktop.

-Explore the interactive dashboard to gain insights into Madhav Store's online sales.
+3.Explore the interactive dashboard to gain insights into Madhav Store's online sales.